 This ancient Aztec capital (once known as Tenochtitlan) was discovered underneath the Metropolitan Cathedral in the 1900’s and excavated in the 70’s.
-It sits right in the heart of the city and continues to be excavated today.
+It sits right in the heart of the city and continues to be unearthed today.
 For a small price, you can walk through the ruins, as well as spend a few hours in the museum.
 A humbling, educational, and memorable experience that I highly recommend.

 Monumento a la Revolución

-Located in Plaza de la República and in the heart of Mexico City, the Monumento commemorates the Mexican Revolution.
+Located in Plaza de la República and the heart of Mexico City, the Monumento commemorates the Mexican Revolution.
 Visit it for the history and the views.

-Looking for artisan products?
+Are you looking for artisan products?
 Casa Fusion is your place.
 A large house with many small stores, you can buy handmade soaps, shoes, bags, jewelry, and more.
 And if you are on a budget (like me), you can relax in the quiet courtyard with a cup of artisan coffee.

 Mercado de Artesanias La Ciudadela has, in my opinion, some of the best textiles and authentic-looking decor.

 Mercado La Merced is excellent for food.
 Anthony made me try crickets here, which I was not thrilled about, but it seemed to amuse the vendors.
 This market is always buzzing and is a wonderful way to familiarize yourself with Mexican ingredients and local cuisine.